h2tc-roboticsx/H2TC/doc/optitrack.md

 ## Difference between local and global transformation matrices in optitrack

 The raw `optitrack.csv` file contains local (from column 5 to 20) and global (from column 21 to 36) transformation matrices of the optitrack system.
-NOTE THAT this `local` of optitrack mocap system does not refer to the local throw-catch zone coordinate system.
+NOTE THAT this `local` of optitrack mocap system does not refer to the our throw-catch zone coordinate system.

 ### local transformation matrix (columns 5-20 in optitrack.csv, NOT USED IN OUR CODEBASE)